Does monogamy have any relevance for today’s gay men?

 “I guess the question should be whether monogamy is relevant for anyone, not just LGBTQ people…” says Rob.
 “Many people struggle to ignore their desire for other people and we all know someone who’s been cheated on.
 I just wish people were more open to saying monogamy doesn’t suit them and not be ashamed of it.”

 Just like all other aspects of queer culture, what suits one person isn’t going to suit another.
 Open relationships require a great deal of trust, maturity and understanding from everyone involved.

-“I’ve reached a point where it’s not worth my time trying to persuade others to change their mind about open relationships.
-They don’t need to value my relationship for me to know it’s got worth.”
+“I’ve reached a point where it’s not worth my time trying to persuade others to change their mind about open relationships…” explains Rob.
+“They don’t need to value my relationship for me to know it’s got worth.”